The 2025-26 FAFSA and CASFA are now open! Complete your application today!

 What is surety?

 Private occupational schools in Colorado are required to submit with their initial application to operate, and subsequently on an annual basis thereafter, evidence or proof of surety coverage in the form of a bond, savings account, certificate of deposit or irrevocable letter of credit in an amount determined in accordance of section 23-64-121, C. R.S.
 The purpose of the surety is to provide student and consumer protection in the event of the loss of tuition and fees as a result of any act or practice that is a violation of any minimum standards and to provide for the train-out for student enrolled in an approved school the ceases operation.
-To review the statutory requirements regarding surety coverage and protection, please refer to the Division’s website (click here) for section 23-64-121, C.R.S.
+Review the statutory requirements regarding surety coverage and protection for section 23-64-121, C.R.S.

 What qualifications do teachers need?